Project Spring Jewel Box Quilt

 You will need enough squares to complete 32 four-patch blocks.

-Once the pieces are cut, stitch the triangle pieces together using the preset, quarter-inch piecing stitch – a quarter-inch stitch that the needle position is automatically set for an exact quarter-inch seam.
+Once the pieces are cut, stitch the triangle pieces together using the preset, quarter-inch piecing stitch.
 Press the blocks.

 Construct the four patch blocks.